 SNAPSHOT.04 I’m sitting in the Kafka Café with my macchiato.
 I’m next to the open roll up door, half my table is dipped in warm sunshine, a breeze accompanies my first sip.
 I’m waiting for Sora.
 We’re creating English poems out of his Japanese poems.
 In simple terms we’re translating, but it’s more than that.
 If you’ve translated anything, especially poetry, you know each language is more than just different words for the same things.
 A language is a way of perceiving the world.
 Since we live in the world as we perceive it to be, a new language manifests a new world.
 So while in one sense these are English versions of Sora’s poems, they’re also their own unique things.
 More than that, they are both Sora’s poems and their own unique things at the same time.

-As an artist this moment defines my most fullest self as I live it.
+As an artist this moment, translating, bringing work into the world, defines my most fullest self as I live it.
 My most full self isn’t a perfected abstraction waiting for me to intellectually discover it.
 My most full self is born of being present to an embodied, relational here and now—hic et nunc.
 The new born foal doesn’t read about standing up.
 It stands!

 Us translating together is us, all wobbly kneed, trying to stand.
 Us becoming who we are.
 Us becoming more fully human humans.